missMHWGO/restaurant/README.md

 # restaurant
-> a h5 page thar can overview the menu of the restaurant and recommend recipes base on user
+> a h5 page thar can overview the menu of the restaurant and recommend recipes base on user.

 ## Build Setup